Image of four different DIY Christmas crafts.

 How to Make 4 DIY Christmas Crafts with LED Lights

 Do you want to elevate your decor each Christmas season but don’t know how?
 Adding LEDs is an easy but effective way to liven up holiday decorations.
-This guide lists 4 fun projects featuring DIY Christmas lights to incorporate into your home with minimal supplies needed.
+This guide lists 4 fun projects (plus 3 surprise quick ones at the end) featuring DIY Christmas lights to incorporate into your home with minimal supplies needed.
 All the crafts are customizable, so you can make them your own!

 Fairy Light Tree